jsbots/AutoFish/README.md

 ## Soulbound items auto-confirmation :large_blue_diamond:

-If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **whitelist**. **This feature also doesn't work with any other language except English**.
-As a solution (both if you need AutoLoot on and if your WoW isn't in English) use [AutoLooter](https://www.curseforge.com/wow/addons/autolooter) instead.
+If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **Filter** feature.

 ## AutoFish Premium	:crown:

-AutoFish Premium is just a token of gratitude for your support, it's the same application only with some additional features available for supporters of the project.
+AutoFish Premium is just my token of gratitude to you for your support.

 <p align="center">
 <img src="guide_img/Premium_UI.jpg" width="640">